 where the r.v.'s $X_{n}$ are defined in (\ref{def:X1}).
-The sequence $\{M_n : n \geq 1\}$ is a Markov chain with state space $\N \setminus \{1,\dots,\kappa-1\}=\{0\}\cup\{\kappa,\dots \}$.
+The sequence $\{M_n : n \geq 1\}$ is a Markov chain with state space $\{\kappa,\kappa + 1, \kappa + 2, \cdots \}$.
 Let $\tau^{M}$ be the hitting time of $\kappa$:

-The r.v. $M_n$ is built in order to dominate the height $L(H_{(\kappa+1)kn})$.
-Moreover, by construction, the chain $(M_n)$ returns to $\kappa$ only if the event $\{\prod_{j=1}^{(\kappa+1)k} I_{(\kappa+1)kn+j}=1\}$ occurs.
-This guarantees a progress of at least $\kappa+1$ for the ordinate of the moving vertex by Lemma \ref{lem:E_nW_n}, which corresponds to the last condition defining the good steps in \eqref{def:tau_j}.
+{In order to hit the level $\kappa$ starting from $M_0=\kappa+1$, the Markov chain $(M_n)$ has to decrease by $1$ at least once, i.e. the event

+has to occur at least once before $\tau^{M}$.
+This happens with probability $p_0^{(\kappa+1)k}$.
+By Lemma \ref{lem:E_nW_n}, considering blocks of $(\kappa+1)k$ steps guarantees a progress of at least $\kappa+1$ for the ordinate of the moving vertex when this event happens, which is the last condition required for good steps.
+See \eqref{def:tau_j}.}